getify/foi-lang/formalization-work/Foi-Specification.md

 Conceptually, a `Lazy@` thunk is a syntactically-simplified deferred value (e.g., IO, State).

-The `%` effector operator dispatches to such deferred value's effect-evaluation hook (if present); when a value has no such hook, `%` acts as the identity on the value.
+The `%` effector operator dispatches to the LHS's `_percent` hook (§3.10.9).
+Applying `%` to a value whose namespace defines no `_percent` hook is a type error.

-A `Lazy@` thunk exposes no such hook.
-Resolution is performed exclusively by the carry-and-force machinery (§2.2.3 through §2.2.5), which is not user-callable.
-So `x%` for a `Lazy@`-bound name behaves as identity, the same as a bare `x` read.
+The `Lazy@` namespace defines a `_percent` hook that is identity: `x%` for a `Lazy@`-bound name resolves to the same value a bare `x` read produces.
+Resolution of the deferred reference is performed exclusively by the carry-and-force machinery (§2.2.3 through §2.2.5), which is not user-callable; the identity hook exists so that `%` remains well-typed on a `Lazy@`-bound name without introducing a special-cased resolution path.

 `%` may be useful stylistically as a marker on a thunk-bound name, to create a visual "compute this result" connection back to the `Lazy@` deferral, even though it has no operational effect.